-Lecturer in Marketing
+Lecturer in Marketing & Year 4 Head

-Kirsten is a member of the Academy of Marketing Science and serves as a reviewer for several marketing journals, such as Journal of Product & Brand Management, Journal of Brand Management, and Journal of Business Research.
+Currently, I am member of the Academy of Marketing Science and Association for Consumer Research.
+I serve as a reviewer for several marketing journals, and I am on the executive review board for the Journal of Product & Brand Management.

 At the core of my teaching philosophy, I see myself as a learning guide.
 University represents a transition phase for students and I help guide them and prepare them for the next stage of their lives.
 In addition to serving as joint Head of Year 4, I organise the UG compulsory course Business Research Methods II, and teach the quanitative part of the course, and organise/teach the honours-level Interactive Retailing UG course.
 This is a course that I developed and taught for the first time in 2019.

 - Digital innovation